nileshgithub74/Sql_editor/README.md

-# SQL Editor - Interactive SQL Learning Platform
+# SQL Code Studio- Interactive SQL Learning Platform

 A full-stack web application for learning and practicing SQL queries with real-time validation and feedback.